Information alert

 Figure 1.
 A photo of the parts of a balloon infusor

-You will be taught how to use the infusor.
-We can also teach your relative or carer to use the infusor.
+We will teach you how to use the infusor.
+We can also teach your relative or carer to use it.
 We will give you all the equipment you need.

 You can have your treatment at home, so you can still do your daily activities.
 The infusor does not need any machinery or batteries, so it is quiet.

 Keep your spare infusors sealed in their outer wrappings and store them in the fridge.
-Don’t store the infusors in the freezer.
+Do not store the infusors in the freezer.

 Keep the infusors you’re using, or about to use, in a clean place, away from direct sunlight, radiators and fires.
 Make sure children cannot reach them.